MrTyton/AutomatedFanfic/README.md

 Python script to automate the use of FanFicFare CLI (https://github.com/JimmXinu/FanFicFare) with calibre.

+Primary script is fanficdownload.py.
 Use -h or --help to see the options.

+There is additional support for notifications, including pushbullet integration, through runner_notify.
+Use -h to see options.